jmacthefatcat/game-list/_games/gears-4.md

 ---
-title: Gears of War 4
+title: 'Gears of War 4'
 platform: Xbox One
 ---